PhoenixTales/wiki.gothicarchive.org/index.md

 In our fan projects we are trying to extrapolate in the opposite direction.
 We analyze early and rejected ideas of Piranha Bytes, expand and build around them.

-We need this wiki internally to ensure consensus on what the "pre-alpha-to-final Gothic I" canon entails.
+We need this wiki internally to ensure consensus on what the "pre-alpha-to-final Gothic I" canon possibly entails.
 We make it public to benefit other Gothic nerds and fan projects in the making.